ctreffs/SwiftSimctlExamplePod/README.md

-# Swift Simctl Example
+# Swift Simctl Pods Example

-This is an example project for <https://github.com/ctreffs/SwiftSimctl>
+This is an Cocoapods example project for <https://github.com/ctreffs/SwiftSimctl>.

+The snapshot tests where recorded using *iPhone 11 Pro (13.4) Simulator*.